The Times Are a Changin' and so Is Japan

 - The services sector is another rich area of opportunity, in our view, specifically for nurses and care workers for the elderly.
 The over 60 years demographic makes up more than 33% of Japan’s total population, the largest of any country in the world.1

-- A large part of what we do involves identifying these secular trends early and investing in those areas that we anticipate being the key long-term beneficiaries of the changes taking place in Japanese society.
+- A large part of what we do involves identifying these secular trends early and focusing on those areas that we anticipate being the key long-term beneficiaries of the changes taking place in Japanese society.

 One of the key investment themes that we continue to focus on is the significant change taking place in Japanese society.
 From aging demographics and labor shortages to changing consumption patterns and dietary habits, Japanese society is evolving, and being on the right side of these long-term, secular trends offers a rich vein of potential rewards, in our view.

 One of the biggest changes that we are seeing is in relation to Japanese workers, who are increasingly changing jobs throughout their career.
 This is a modern phenomenon and a marked shift from the previous mind-set of many Japanese workers, where the general expectation was one of lifetime employment.
-As a result, we are invested in a number of staffing agencies that we view as the most direct beneficiaries of the growing trend toward greater job mobility.
-The largest of these is a company called Recruit Holdings (1.93% holding, as of June 30, 2018).
+As a result, we view a number of staffing agencies as the most direct beneficiaries of the growing trend toward greater job mobility.
+The largest of these is a company called Recruit Holdings.

 CONSUMER TRENDS ARE ALSO EVOLVING

 As with the rest of the world, the trend toward online retail is growing rapidly in Japan.
-To this end, we own Start Today (2.49% holding), one of the largest online fashion portals in Japan.
+One example is Start Today, one of Japan’s largest online fashion portals.
 Traditionally, Japanese consumers would always go to the physical shops to buy their clothes; however, over the past 10 years, we have seen a significant shift toward online shopping and having the clothes delivered to your home.
 Start Today has started a wardrobe service whereby they send customers a tailored box of clothes, based on their historical purchases/preferences; they keep what they like and simply return whatever they don’t, free of charge.
-Another company we own within the retail space is istyle (0.68% holding).
-The company operates the popular @cosme beauty and cosmetics user site, as well as a number of offline specialty cosmetics shops.
+Another example within the retail space is istyle.
+The company operates the popular @ cosme beauty and cosmetics user site, as well as a number of offline specialty cosmetics shops.

 GROWING DEMAND FOR SERVICES